fsdp15/CoorporateHelper/README.md

 The App uses Single-Sign-On and contains three tabs:

 Home: home page of the app.
-Displays information about the currently signed-in used using Graph.
+Displays information about the currently signed-in user using Graph.

 Expenses: used to submit expenses to undergo to approval for your manager.
 You select the date, the value of the expense and then an e-mail is sent to you and to your manager, containing the expense.